Jumbo mortgage loans: Common questions

 “The documentation requirements are much higher on a jumbo loan than on a Conforming loan,” says David Battany, executive vice president, capital markets at Guild Mortgage, “This can be a surprise for some borrowers.
 The underwriter will examine at a much deeper level of detail the applicant’s tax returns, assets and other qualifications.”

-- Do I have to put down a large down payment?
+5. Do I have to put down a large down payment to qualify for a Jumbo mortgage loan?

 You don’t necessarily need a large down payment to qualify.
 With excellent credit, some lenders offer financing for as little as 5% down.